 What documents do VCs ask for at Series A?

-The core document requests at Series A include: GAAP financial statements and monthly management accounts, a fully diluted cap table, all prior financing documents (SAFEs, convertible notes, preferred stock agreements), board and stockholder meeting minutes, material customer and vendor contracts, IP assignment agreements for all founders and employees, option plan documentation, and founder and key hire CVs.
+The core document requests at Series A include: GAAP financial statements and monthly management accounts, a fully diluted cap table, all prior financing documents (SAFEs, convertible notes, and preferred stock agreements), board and stockholder meeting minutes, material customer and vendor contracts, IP assignment agreements for all founders and employees, option plan documentation, and founder and key hire CVs.
 Having these organised in a data room before signing a term sheet is the most effective way to accelerate the closing process.

 How long does Series A due diligence take?